FAccTRec/facctrec2023/cfp/index.md

 **Responsibility:** What does it mean for a recommender system to be socially responsible?
 How can we assess the social and human impact of recommender systems?

-**Fairness:** What might ‘fairness' mean in the context of recommendation?
+**Fairness:** What might ‘fairness’ mean in the context of recommendation?
 How could search and recommendation engines be unfair, and how could we measure such unfairness?
 How can we integrate user perceptions of fairness with its technical definitions?

 **Accountability:** To whom, and under what standard, should a recommender system be accountable?
 How can or should it and its operators be held accountable?
 What harms should such accountability be designed to prevent?